psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ---
 # Stratum 1 NTP Server using Raspberry Pi
 {: .no_toc }
 This is how I used a ~~GPS USB dongle~~ HAT (Hardware Attached on Top) connected to a Raspberry Pi 3 to work stand-alone, without any Internet servers, to provide a NTP service on my network.
 The Raspberry Pi 3 now works as a Stratum 1 NTP server [https://timetoolsltd.com/ntp/what-is-a-stratum-1-time-server/](https://timetoolsltd.com/ntp/what-is-a-stratum-1-time-server/).
-I used this is conjunction with my PfSense firewall.
+I used this is conjunction with my PfSense firewall and should the GPS fail, I have configured a fallback of which the Raspberry Pi will pull time through `NTPSec`.
+NTPSec provides a secure method of retrieving time from public ntp servers with the help of TLS.

 ~~Please realize that connecting a consumer-grade (designed for location, not for time keeping) GPS unit over USB serial does not have the accuracy of “proper” GPS synchronization due to significant and inconsistent delays in the serial line itself, as well as in the USB system.
 Your notion of time will likely be delayed by tens of milliseconds if not hundreds of milliseconds.~~